Everything you need to know about personalized video marketing

 I’ve analyzed 7 different personalized video marketing examples to help you get started.
 There are great use cases: from using personalized video to promote movies, important causes and medical research, and charities, all the way to launching huge social media campaigns and creative sales initiatives - I covered quite a lot there.

-What are the steps to creating a personalized video marketing campaign?
+What are the steps to creating a personalized video marketing campaign (high level steps)?

 Creating a personalized video marketing campaign implies several different steps.
 I’ll cover them all within this section.